geoffrey-diederichs/CTF_SSI_2024/02_Call_me_baby/README.md

    0x40116b <gadgets+5>:	ret
 ```

-Apparently those instrutions are part of the function gadgets() we saw earlier during our static analysis.
+Apparently those instructions are part of the function gadgets() we saw earlier during our static analysis.
 Let's look further into this function :

 ```gdb
 (gdb) info function gadgets